 Which Sprint plans will fit your needs?
-We've looked at what the carrier offers family, individual and prepaid subscribers to find your best options with Sprint.
+We've looked at what the carrier offers family, individual and prepaid subscribers — including the latest discounts — to find your best options with Sprint.

 Best Family Plan

 But again, the key word in all that is "normally."
 Sprint's always looking to entice customers to sign up for its service, and that generally takes the form of special offers on unlimited plan pricing.
-As of this writing, for example, Sprint is only charging $50 on that first line of data, and it's waiving the fees on lines three through five.
-That means a family of four would pay $90 a month for an unlimited plan at Sprint.
+Under Sprint's latest offer, one line of data will cost you $50 each month.
+Add a second line of data, and Sprint charges you $40 for each one, or a monthly cost of $80 total.
+Make it four lines, and you'll pay $120 a month, or $30 per line.

 Best Individual Unlimited Plan

 Speaking of unlimited data, individuals can sign onto Unlimited Freedom for $60 a month, though that fee is $50 as of this writing.
 (Again, after June 30, 2018, you'll go back to paying $60 per month for unlimited data.)
 The same changes to video, music and game streaming also apply here.
 As with other carriers offering unlimited data, Sprint reserves the right to throttle your data speed if you exceed a certain amount — 23GB of data in a billing cycle in this case.

 Other Options: It's unlimited data or nothing, as Sprint no longer offers tiered data plans to postpaid customers.